bluerobotics/ardusub-gitbook/operators-manual/full-parameter-list.md

 *Note: This parameter is for advanced users*

-dead zone around trim or bottom
+PWM dead zone in microseconds around trim or bottom

 - Range: 0 200

-- Units: pwm
+- Units: PWM

 # RELAY Parameters